-If increased brand awareness or lead generation is your goal, LinkedIn text ads can help you get in front of your target buyers.
+If increased brand awareness or lead generation is your goal, LinkedIn Text Ads can help you get in front of your target buyers.

-What are LinkedIn text ads?
+What are LinkedIn Text Ads?

-LinkedIn text ads can expand your reach on the professional network.
-They’re a simple ad format that makes it easy to get started with LinkedIn advertising.
+They’re also a simple ad format that makes it easy to get started with LinkedIn Advertising.

-Here are a few of the benefits of LinkedIn text ads.
+Here are a few of the benefits of LinkedIn Text Ads.

 Lower ad costs